-Sexual Assault Response Coordinator (SARC):

-An installation or unit resource who provides confidential support and coordinates care for a victim of sexual assault throughout the investigation and recovery

-SAPR Victim Advocate (SAPR VA):

-An advocate who provides confidential support, education, and resources to a victim of sexual assault under the supervision of a SARC
+- Sexual Assault Response Coordinator (SARC): An installation or unit resource who provides confidential support and coordinates care for a victim of sexual assault throughout the investigation and recovery - SAPR Victim Advocate (SAPR VA): An advocate who provides confidential support, education, and resources to a victim of sexual assault under the supervision of a SARC

-Special Victims' Counsel/ Victims' Legal Counsel/ Victims' Counsel (SVC/VLC/VC):
+Special Victims' Counsel/ Victims' Legal Counsel/ Victims' Counsel

 An active-duty judge advocate who represents a victim of sexual assault by providing legal advice, guidance, and assistance with exercising their legal rights as a crime victim in a confidential, attorney-client relationship.
-This is your own attorney, this is not a prosecutor or defense attorney

-Chaplain:

-A military member who can provide spiritual advice and counseling to a victim of sexual assault.
-Communication is protected and confidential, however chaplains cannot take reports of sexual assault

-Forensic Healthcare Examiner (FHE):

-A specially-trained medical professional who can conduct a Sexual Assault Forensic Examination (SAFE) and address medical concerns associated with the sexual assault.
-Even if you do not want a SAFE, you are always entitled to medical and behavioral care

-Catch a Serial Offender Program (CATCH):

-If you are not ready to report your sexual assault, the CATCH program allows victims to anonymously submit information about the suspect to the DoD.
-If the information provided matches another submission, the SARC will notify you and check if you want to participate in an investigation.
+This is your own attorney, this is not a prosecutor or defense attorney - >> Chaplain: A military member who can provide spiritual advice and counseling to a victim of sexual assault.
+Communication is protected and confidential, however chaplains cannot take reports of sexual assault - >> Forensic Healthcare Examiner (FHE): A specially-trained medical professional who can conduct a Sexual Assault Forensic Examination (SAFE) and address medical concerns associated with the sexual assault.
+Even if you do not want a SAFE, you are always entitled to medical and behavioral care - >> Catch a Serial Offender Program (CATCH): If you are not ready to report your sexual assault, ask your SARC about the CATCH program where you can anonymously submit suspect information to help the DoD identify serial offenders.
+You can also submit an entry if you filed a Restricted Report or an Unrestricted Report where the name of the suspect was not provided to law enforcement

+If you have experienced a sexual assault, you can talk to someone anonymously by calling 877-995-5247 or visiting Helpline www.SafeHelpline.org.
+A trained professional is always with local response resources.
+Talking to a professional can be an important first step in the healing process.